Recalculation of the Pennsylvania Telecommunications Relay Service Surcharge

 By the Commission:

 We shall continue our active oversight of the operations of the Pennsylvania Telecommunications Relay Service.
-In accordance with 35 P.S. §§ 6701.3a & 4, we shall continue to collaborate with OVR and its TDDP administrator11 to ensure adequate funding for distribution of TDDP equipment to qualified Pennsylvanians.
+Further, in accordance with 35 P.S. §§ 6701.3a & 4, we shall continue to collaborate with OVR and its TDDP administrator12 to ensure adequate funding for distribution of TDDP equipment to qualified Pennsylvanians.
 Further, we shall continue to assist OVR in its mission to ensure adequate funding for PMASP.

 Service of Paper Copies

-In the past, our practice has been to serve the annual TRS surcharge recalculation order on every LEC in the Commonwealth, in addition to the service providers, Office of Vocational Rehabilitation, Office of Consumer Advocate, Office of Small Business Advocate, Pennsylvania Telephone Association, and the Fund Administrator.
-As proposed in the TRS Surcharge Recalculation order at Docket No M 2013-2341301, entered May 23, 2013, service of paper copies of the recalculation orders on the LECs will only henceforth be served if there is a change in the TRS surcharge or other provision in the order requiring that the LECs file a tariff change or take other action.
-As this order does not change the set surcharge rate or require any other tariff changes in response to this order, paper copies will not be served.
-Additionally, we will continue to publish the recalculation orders in the Pennsylvania Bulletin and on the Commission's website.
+In the past, our practice has been to serve the annual TRS surcharge recalculation order on every LEC in the Commonwealth in addition to each Relay service provider, the Office of Vocational Rehabilitation, the Office of Consumer Advocate, the Office of Small Business Advocate, the Pennsylvania Telephone Association, and the Fund Administrator.
+Consistent with the TRS surcharge recalculation order entered May 23, 2013, at Docket No. M-2013-2341301, we now serve paper copies of the annual TRS surcharge recalculation order only when there is a change in the TRS surcharge rate or other provision in the order requiring that the LECs file a tariff supplement or take other action.
+As this order does not change the TRS surcharge rate, paper copies of the order will not be served.
+Additionally, we will continue to publish the order in the Pennsylvania Bulletin and on the Commission's website.

-We have completed the annual recalculation of the TRS Surcharge.
-The surcharge to be applied beginning July 1, 2017, through June 30, 2018, will remain at $0.08 per month for residential and business access lines.
+The Commission has completed the annual recalculation of the TRS surcharge rate.
+Consistent with our prior determinations regarding the fund, the TRS surcharge rate for residential and business access lines to be applied beginning July 1, 2019, through June 30, 2020, will remain at $0.08 per month.
 We also note that paper copies of this order will not be served on the LECs as there is no change in the set surcharge rate or to impose new requirements on the LECs requiring tariff changes in response to this Order; Therefore,

 It Is Ordered That:

-1. For the period of July 1, 2017, through June 30, 2018, the monthly TRS surcharge rate shall be $0.08 for residence and business, unless we take further action to revise the TRS surcharge prior to June 30, 2018.
+1. For the period of July 1, 2019, through June 30, 2020, the TRS surcharge rate for residential and business access lines shall be set at $0.08 per month, unless the Commission takes further action to revise the TRS surcharge rate prior to June 30, 2020.

-2. All local exchange carriers are directed to use the attached blank form, which contains the new mailing address, to remit the monthly TRS surcharge collections to U.S. Bank, Institutional Trust & Custody.
-The entered Order and blank remittance form shall be posted to the PUC web site http://www.puc.pa.gov.
+2. All local exchange carriers are directed to use the attached blank remittance form to remit the monthly TRS surcharge collections to the Fund Administrator.
+The blank remittance form shall be posted to the Commission's web site.
 All local exchange carriers are required to collect and remit the TRS surcharge revenue with the completed remittance form monthly by the 20th of each month.

 3. A copy of this Order be published in the Pennsylvania Bulletin.